 Next, we need to add the Courier rate for the US.
 Click the Add new button.

 The Label and Title should both be 'Courier'.
 The Destination should be 'Specific' to the United States, and the weight range is 0 to 30 kg.
 Inkthreadable charge £36.00 for this rate so this is what we've used.

 Click the Close button, and that's your rates for the USA completed!

-Remember to click the Save changes button to save your work here, or you'll have to do it all again.
+Remember to click the Save changes button to save your work here.